 Keene State College Education Association (KSCEA)

 The Keene State College Education Association is the collective bargaining union representing tenure-track faculty, clinical faculty, librarians, and resident artists at Keene State College.
 KSCEA is an affiliate of the National Education Association of New Hampshire.
 A copy of the current collective bargaining agreement may be found here.
 Faculty who have questions about any aspect of the collective bargaining agreement, want to become a member, or who wish to learn more about KSCEA, should contact a KSCEA officer.
-KSCEA officers for Academic Year 2017-2018 are the following: President: Niall Moran, Vice President: Shirley McLoughlin, Secretary: Philip Barker, Mentor: Armağan Gezici, Grievance Chair: Ockle Johnson, Negotiations Chair: Saran Ghatak, Contract Chair: Carolyn Keller, Communications: Nora Traviss, Treasurer: Linda Hadden, Social Chair: Angela Barlow, Trustee Observer: Vincent Ferlini, System Planning Committee: Peter Stevenson, and Disciplinary Board: Loren Launen.
+KSCEA officers for Academic Year 2018-2019 are the following: President: Niall Moran, Vice President: Pete Stevenson, Secretary: Philip Barker, Mentor: Armağan Gezici, Grievance Chair: Loren Launen, Negotiations Chair: Shirley McLoughlin, Contract Chair: Lynn Richardson, Communications: Nora Traviss, Treasurer: Linda Hadden, Social Chair: Angela Barlow, Trustee Observer: Vincent Ferlini, and Disciplinary Board: Ockle Johnson.

 Mason Library and Academic Technology

-Mason Library acquires and loans books, periodicals, DVDs and CDs, a special archives collection, as well as digital materials to students and employees of Keene State Colleges.
+Mason Library acquires and loans books, periodicals, DVDs/CDs, special archives, as well as digital materials to students and employees of Keene State Colleges.
 Some faculty services include course resources on copyright and fair use, research and information literacy activities for faculty to incorporate into their classes, and interlibrary loan.
 The library is also home to Academic Technology (AT).
 AT partners with faculty to research, design, and develop technology-rich projects that support teaching, learning, and pedagogical innovation.
 Through workshops, summer institutes, open office hours, and one-on-one consultations, faculty are guided toward technologies that are simple to use and support learning by giving students agency with their own digital projects.
-AT includes the college’s learning management system, Canvas, as well as blogging platforms, web conferencing, social media, and video capture tools, just to name a few.
+AT includes the college’s learning management system, Canvas, as well as open education initiatives, blogging platforms, web conferencing, social media, and video capture tools, just to name a few.

 The Math Center at 88 Winchester Street offers free drop-in math tutoring for students, provides mathematical proficiency testing for several majors, assigns peer course assistants to faculty who teach 100-level mathematics classes, and is a space for students to take make-up math exams if requested by faculty.